stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 </svg>

 The `M`, `A`, `L` commands in the path data field are _moveto_, _arc_, and _lineto_; details on how they are used is in the [SVG documentation](https://www.w3.org/TR/SVG11/paths.html#PathDataEllipticalArcCommands) but beyond the scope of this article.
 The computation is basic trigonomity and hopefully the code provides an adequite explaination in itself, but the original calculation is covered by David Gilbertson in his blog [A simple pie chart in SVG](https://medium.com/hackernoon/a-simple-pie-chart-in-svg-dbdd653b6936).

+The `viewBox` and `style` specify the render size, unlike static images SVG don't have a default resolution.
 <br style="clear:left"/>

 ```xml